Chen188/web3-dApp-demo/README.md

 ## 1. Prerequisites

 <details>
-<summary>1) Install Wallet plugin into your browser, such as <a href='https://microsoftedge.microsoft.com/addons/detail/metamask/ejbalbakoplchlghecdalmeeeajnimhm'>MetaMask</a>. </summary>
+<summary>1) Install Wallet plugin into your browser, such as MetaMask for <a href='https://microsoftedge.microsoft.com/addons/detail/metamask/ejbalbakoplchlghecdalmeeeajnimhm'>MS Edge</a>, and <a href='https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn'>Chrome</a>. </summary>

 ![Install metamask](./docs/assets/metamask-install.jpg)
 </details>